hileez/node-pyrunner/README.md

-## Python threading module | 多线程模块
+## Python threading module

-Node-PyRunner的异步任务是用的libuv线程池，但是python脚本中也可以自行创建线程执行任务。异步调用python或者在python子线程中执行任务，因为不阻塞JavaScript主线程，所以您可以随意使用nodepyrunner模块与JavaScript交互。
+Node-PyRunner uses libuv to run async tasks. and you can create child threads in Python too, python childthreads can interact with NodeJS at any time.

 **app.py**